alvarospace/hpc_ode/ref_data/README.md

 'res_gri3.0.csv' corresponds to data from the 'gri30..xml' mechanims with Methane as fuel

 'res_h2.csv' corresponds to data from the 'h2_li_2004.xml' mechanims with Hydrogen as fuel

+'generate.py' can be used to generate data for any chemical mechanism (Details on the script are written as comments)